smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/request-reply.md

 finds partitions that the consumer needs to subscribe and waits for their assignment to the consumer.
 The timeout of the initial subscription can be adjusted with `reply.initial-assignment-timeout` which defaults to the `reply.timeout`.
 If this timeout fails, `KafkaRequestReply` will enter an invalid state which will require it to be restarted.
+If set to `-1`, the `KafkaRequestReply` will not wait for the initial assignment of the reply consumer to sent requests.

 On other occasions the `KafkaRequestReply#waitForAssignments` method can be used.